400 Days Away is a photo album covering a year of travel across 15 countries.

 Loveletter To Japan is a collection of night photos from my final evenings in Tokyo.

 Many of my old friends there made this lifestyle change easier.
-I was also lucky to make many new friends, especially during our time in a rural town teaching English, playing volleyball, and for some odd reason learning to make mochi in a garage.
+I was also lucky to make many new friends, especially during my time in a rural town teaching English, playing volleyball, and for some odd reason learning to make mochi in a garage.

 I went back and forth nonstop for those six months.
 Tokyo, Nikko, Kagawa, Hiroshima, Osaka, back to Tokyo, then back down south to Nagasaki and Fukuoka.
 Japan hadn't changed much, I felt.
 But I did.
 It felt good seeing it again without a yearning to go back.
 Like I had moved on.